6 Signs You’re a Perfectionist and How Anxiety Therapy in Salt Lake City, Utah Can Help

 Fear other people will see your mistakes

 Perfectionism isn’t just about seeming put together and getting good grades.
 It’s about struggling with self-esteem and anxiety for many.
-Perfectionists engage in many of their tendencies as a way of feeling better about themselves.
-Perfectionistic behavior is also about trying to manage anxiety but it pays a price on your emotional well-being.
+Perfectionists often engage in many of their tendencies to feel better about themselves.
+Perfectionistic behavior is also about trying to manage anxiety, but it pays a price on your emotional well-being.

 If you read this blog and found yourself identifying with having perfectionistic behaviors, the best thing you can do for yourself is to seek out therapy.
 Therapy can help you find different ways to cope with your emotions and feel better about yourself.
 You don’t have to feel suffocated by perfectionism.
 You can feel better about yourself.